Weiss Fund for

 The projects that have received funding from the Weiss Fund in the past are listed here: http://projects.iq.harvard.edu/wfrde/weiss-awardees.

 The publication and dissemination of well-designed and implemented research on programs affecting the poor is important in helping donors, governments and NGOs improve their policies and programming.
 However, the prospects for publication in top journals will not directly enter into funding decisions.

-The EOIs will be judged based on expected return per dollar of funding requested.
+The RFPs will be judged based on expected return per dollar of funding requested.
+The Weiss Fund takes value for money very seriously.
 Budget narratives should include a short explanation about the proposed work’s cost effectiveness.

 Funding is limited to covering the cost of specific projects and is not available for tuition, researcher salary, and/or stipends.
 Typical expenses covered include travel to collect data or other direct data collection costs, materials, data purchase, and research assistant time.
 Any equipment purchased with the grant should be donated to a non-profit organization after completion of the study; if the applicant has other plans, these should be described briefly within the proposal.
 While data entry and data aggregation costs are eligible, undergraduates and graduate students will not normally receive funding to hire research assistants.

 Indirect costs (e.g., a percentage for overhead) are not eligible.
 If appropriate, costs for items such as office rent in the developing country or accounting services are eligible, but only if directly attributable to the project and itemized in the proposed budget.
 Thus, for example, an applicant who plans to work with an organization like Innovations for Poverty Action must itemize and justify specific expenses.
 Do not simply include overhead or a “country management fee” as a fixed percentage of other costs.